evan-ysj/MyRepo/README.md

-# MyRepo
+# Search Engine Sample
-Personal code repository storing learning and practicing code.

-# Current list:
--- 1. Simple search engine: Build a simple search engine step by step; Bag of words, inverted index and LRU cache are used.
+-- Simple search engine: Build a simple search engine step by step; Bag of words, inverted index and LRU cache are used.